whereby/docs/monitoring-usage/webhooks.md

 - `room.session.ended`: Sent when a room session ends.
 Currently, a session will end when the number of participants has been less than 2 for some time.
 This heuristic could change in the future to better determine that a session has ended.
 - `transcription.finished`: Sent when a transcription has finished processing.
 - `transcription.failed`: Sent when a transcription has failed to process.
+- `recording.finished`: Sent when a cloud recording has finished and the recording has uploaded successfully.

 ## Event objects